Bush, Snow Seek to Reassure on Phone Data

-President GEORGE W. BUSH: I can't think of a country more like, a place more like Texas than Australia.
+GEORGE W: I can't think of a country more like, a place more like Texas than Australia.
 And that's a compliment.

 GREENE: Prime Minister John Howard certainly seemed appreciative.

-Prime Minister JOHN HOWARD (Prime Minister, Australia): It's been a privilege for our two peoples to enjoy democracy in an uninterrupted fashion for so long that we tend to take it for granted.
+JOHN HOWARD: It's been a privilege for our two peoples to enjoy democracy in an uninterrupted fashion for so long that we tend to take it for granted.

 GREENE: When the two leaders took a few questions, Mr. Bush was asked about recent news reports that the National Security Agency, in its pursuit of potential terrorists, has secretly collected the phone records of millions of Americans.